 LewisGale Hospital Pulaski is home to Transitions Behavioral Health, a 16-bed mental health care facility located on our hospital campus in Pulaski, Virginia.
 Our comprehensive inpatient program focuses on treating mental health, substance abuse and dual diagnosis disorders.

 Mental health conditions we treat

-Our experienced therapists treat a wide array of behavioral health conditions, including:
+Our experienced behavioral health specialists treat a wide range of conditions, including: